ycao56/homebridge-docker/README.md

 ### 3. Open ports

 Make sure that ports 5353 and 51826 (both TCP) aren't blocked by your firewall.

+### 4. Adjust paths

+If you're using a non-Synology device, you might need to adjust the paths to your config (`/volume1/docker/homebridge`).

 ## License